UltraCart/rest_api_v2_sdk_python/docs/AutoOrderApi.md

 expand = 'expand_example' # str | The object expansion to perform on the result.
 See documentation for examples (optional)

 try:
-    # Retrieve an auto order
+    # Retrieve an auto order by oid
     api_response = api_instance.get_auto_order(auto_order_oid, expand=expand)
     pprint(api_response)
 except ApiException as e: